craftingcity/The-Known-World/An Ode to My Love.md

 The Dog wants her to.

+The Dog wants the Mouse to know.
+To feel it too.

-The Dog wants to mark the Mouse
+The Dog wants to mark the Mouse.

+The Dog needs the Mouse.
+And the Mouse needs to know.

+In Obfuscation and Mystery, through Enigma and Anxiety, the Dog needs to play safe.

+"I think of you.
+Often, and always in awe" she says, in other words.